Pros and Cons of Living in Nicaragua

 What do expats find most challenging?

 "Learning the language has been a challenging but fun task.
 Nicaragua being a poor country, you are challenged to see things in a new perspective.
 You first learn there is a huge difference between being poor and having no money.
 You appreciate how many people live well without money and those that just seem mired in poverty.
 The average education level here is around the third grade and the education system is so lacking that many people just don't have a lot of common knowledge.
 The expats know the history here often better than the locals.
 Once in a while I just want to have a deeper conversation with someone without arguments.
-The language barrier and level of education often prevents it," remarked one expat in Granada.
+The language barrier and level of education often prevents it," explained one expat.

 About the Author